syncfusion-content/maui-docs/MAUI/LinearGauge/ticks.md

 # Ticks in .NET MAUI Linear Gauge (SfLinearGauge)

-The default style of axis ticks is as follows.
+The default style of scale ticks is as follows.

 ![Initialize linear gauge for axis](images/getting-started/default_linear_gauge.PNG)